namannimmo10/namannimmo.me/_posts/2018-12-10-20-49-02-using_the_google_cloud_vision_api_for_ocr_in_swift.md

 ### Setting Up Basic Image Capture

-Let's continue by changing our most bare `ViewController.swift` to import `AVFoundation`, the kit that exposes the relevant photo capture interface, and setting up a live photo preview in our main `ViewController`.
+Let's continue by changing our most bare `ViewController.swift` to import `AVFoundation`, the kit that exposes the relevant photo capture interface.
+We'll begin by setting up a live photo preview in our main `ViewController`.
 To reduce the number of screenshots in this post, I'll do most of this programatically.
-You can just as well use the InterfaceBuilder and connect the apropriate outlets to the `ViewController` if you prefer a more visual approach.
+You can naturally use the InterfaceBuilder and connect the apropriate outlets to the `ViewController` if you prefer a more visual approach.
 Also note that the XCode iOS simulator does not have a camera, so you will need to connect a physical phone from here on.
 The `ViewController.swift` that comes with the empty app should be populated as follows: